mimecorg/webissues-guide/docs/working-with-issues.md

 Each view has a different set of columns, default sort order and optional filters.
 If you switch between issue types, the last selected view is automatically remembered.

-By default issues from all projects and folders are displayed.
+By default, issues from all projects and folders are displayed.
 Their location is displayed in the **Location** column in the list.
-You can use the drop-down menu in the toolbar to display only issues that belong to a selected project.
-If the project contains multiple folders of the same type, you can also use the drop-down menu to quickly switch between folders.
+You can use the filter in the toolbar to display only issues that belong to a selected project or a selected folder.

 The toolbar also contains a search bar.
-By default you can search for issues containing the given text in their name, but you can use the dropdown menu to the left of the search bar to select a different column, including any custom attribute.
-When searching for a number or date, you must enter an exact value.
-When searching for text, the "contains" operator is used to perform search.
+You can search for issues containing the given text in their name or any other column, including any custom attribute.
+You can use the dropdown menu to the left of the search bar to select the search column.
+You can also search for a number or date, by entering an exact value.

 ## Creating and Editing Issues